 The HACP will determine, in its sole discretion, the affordability of the family's proposed loan terms and whether they are appropriate in view of current market conditions.
 In making such determination, HACP may take into account other family expenses, including but not limited to child care, unreimbursed medical expenses, education and training expenses.
-The monthly expenses of public housing and Section 8 buyers who are defined in this Program Participants and those who are listed on the lender's mortgage application, should not exceed a total estimated housing expenses debt ratio of thirty-five percent (35%) of the combined gross monthly income of adult members of the household.
-The housing debt expense should include mortgage principal, mortgage interest, property taxes, homeowner's insurance (\$22 per month), condominium or association fees, monthly capital improvement expense (\$41-20 per month), monthly maintenance expense (\$20 41-per month), and a monthly utilities estimate obtained from the most recent HACP Section 8 Housing Choice Voucher Program utility allowance schedule for the appropriate unit type. a monthly utilities estimate obtained from the actual twelve month utility expenses of an occupied home to be purchased, or a utility rate study provided by a utility company.
-Monthly utility expenses for Glen Hazel PA 28 P001 038 are estimated at \$288 per month.
+The monthly expenses of Program Participants and those who are listed on the lender's mortgage application, should not exceed a total estimated housing expenses debt ratio of thirty-five percent (35%) of the combined gross monthly income of adult members of the household.
+The housing debt expense should include mortgage principal, mortgage interest, property taxes, homeowner's insurance condominium or association fees, monthly capital improvement expense (\$20 per month), monthly maintenance expense (\$20 per month), and a monthly utilities estimate obtained from the most recent HACP Program utility allowance schedule for the appropriate unit type.